 Children should be taught the social behaviors they need to progress through school as naturally as they are drilled in the skills they need for increasingly complex academic function.
 Social skills deficits can be crippling.
 It seems only logical that social skills instruction is as fundamental to the educational framework as the rudiments of reading, writing, and arithmetic.
 Only then will students of all learning styles have the opportunity to succeed in the social arena as well as in the classroom.

-Marcia Rubinstien is an educational consultant and the author of Raising NLD Superstars.
+The late Marcia Rubinstien was an educational consultant and the author of Raising NLD Superstars.